dblanding/ROS2_live_course/slam.md

 1. I went back to the previous project workspace (sensors) and checked that I could still launch gazebo OK and I could.
 2. I copied the launch file from the new (slam) ws back to the sensors ws (renamed gazebo1_launch.py) and gazebo launched OK.
 3. I copied the launch file from the sensors ws into the new slam ws (renamed gazebo0_launch.py) and it did **not** launch OK.
 4. I went to the [aws-robomaker-small-house-world website](https://github.com/aws-robotics/aws-robomaker-small-house-world/tree/ros2) and followed the instructions for how to build and launch gazebo with the small house world.
 This **did work OK**.
-In the README it was [explained how to build and launch](https://github.com/aws-robotics/aws-robomaker-small-house-world/tree/ros2#ros-launch-with-gazebo-viewer-without-a-robot) the small hoouse world in gazebo.
+In the README it was [explained how to build and launch](https://github.com/aws-robotics/aws-robomaker-small-house-world/tree/ros2#ros-launch-with-gazebo-viewer-without-a-robot) the small house world in gazebo.
 ```
 # build for ROS
 source /opt/ros/galactic/setup.bash